ISU-152: ISU-152M

 ISU-152M was the final variant of ISU-152, developed in 1959.
 The work was now transferred to the Chelyabinsk Kirovsk Plant.
 This modernisation was parallel to the IS-2M program and the ISU-152M used many elements of the tank.
 The factory designation was Object 241M (Объект 241М).
 The innovations included night vision sights, increased ammunition stowage for the 12.7 mm machine gun, which was replaced by the improved DShKM, and internal automotive improvements.
 It had the same new commander's cupola and sights as the ISU-152K.
 It also had the same main internal fuel tank capacity, 920 L, adding 500 km more to the vehicle's range on a road compared to the ISU-152, and an increased ammunition capacity to 30 rounds due to the removal of an internal fuel tank.
 The gun had a maximum range of 13,000 m.
 The ring protecting the sight was present, and the armour of the upper mantlet front was further increased with a thicker additional armour plate.
 The ISU-152M had the same V-54K engine with a heater, but lacked the cooling system.

 Use

 The ISU-152 self-propelled gun combined three battle roles: heavy assault gun, heavy tank destroyer and heavy self-propelled artillery.
-The 152.4 mm gun used a number of powerful (shell and charge) ammunition.
-Some of these ammunition had a 43.56 kg high-explosive shell, or a 48.78 kg armour-piercing shell, or the heaviest of all, the 53-G-545 (53-Г-545) long-range concrete-piercing ammunition with a 56 kg shell.
-The ISU-152 was used for infantry and tank support in attacking fortified enemy positions in a direct-fire role, for artillery support on the battlefield in an indirect-fire role and for engagement against armored vehicles in a direct-fire role.
+The 152.4 mm gun used a number of powerful (shell and charge) ammunition types.
+These types included a 43.56 kg high-explosive shell, a 48.78 kg armour-piercing shell, and the heaviest of all, the 53-G-545 (53-Г-545) long-range concrete-piercing 56 kg shell.
+The ISU-152 was used for infantry and tank support in attacking fortified enemy positions in a direct-fire role, for artillery support on the battlefield in an indirect-fire role, and for engagement against armored vehicles in a direct-fire role.
+The ISU-152 was also used by Liquidators during cleanup after the Chernobyl Disaster for demolition.